 - This course helps front-line workers acquire knowledge, improve their knowledge and raise their level of awareness about cognitive impairment, which enables them to provide quality care to people with cognitive impairment.

-- Learners will actively use the U-First approach to understand the person living with dementia and their behaviour while engaging in meaningful dialogue with the care team to ensure individualized support for the person with dementia.
-Learners will also practice person-centred care and effective communication strategies to enhance the quality of life for people with dementia
+- Learners will actively use the U-First approach to understand the person living with cognitive impairment and their behaviors while maintaining a meaningful dialogue with the care team so that the person with cognitive impairment receives individual support.
+Learners will also practice person-centered care and effective communication strategies to improve the quality of life for people with cognitive impairment.

 To take this course, you should have:

 - Comfort in learning through reading information online

 - Self-discipline and time management skills

 - Confidence in expressing ideas in written form

 - Basic computing skills and written communication skills

 - Minumim technical requirements for computer, internet browser, audio, and telephone.

 - Each set of weekly activities must be completed by the end of each week.